popeadam/Kometa/docs/kometa/install/files.md

       - default: ribbon
 ```

-Typically, the defaults can be customized with template variables:
+Typically, the Defaults Files can be customized with Template Variables:

 ```yaml
 libraries: